Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \end{theorem} \begin{proof} We apply the same arguments as above to the poset consisting of finite subgroups $M\leq \widehat{G}$ such that $\ev_p(\nu(\chi))> \ev_p(\nu(\1))$ for all $\chi\in M\setminus M^p$.
-That this poset is noetherian follows from Proposition \ref{prop:1/pmi} using that $e(G)<\infty$. \end{proof} \begin{remark} Note that the assumption (\ref{eq:nonvancond}) is necessary: Let $G$ be any abelian $p$-group and put
+That this poset is noetherian follows from Proposition \ref{prop:1/pmi} using that $e(G)<\infty$ and the arguments above.
+The last claim follows by Galois equivariance.
+We will skip the details. \end{proof} \begin{remark} Note that the assumption (\ref{eq:nonvancond}) in Proposition \ref{prop:nonvancond} is necessary: Let $G$ be any abelian $p$-group and put